 Katie was a research coordinator for the ImPACT study from 2016-2019.
-She will be pursuing her Masters in Occupational Therapy at UW this fall.
+She left to pursue a Master’s degree in Occupational Therapy at UW.

-Katie was a lab coordinator as well as project coordinator for the ImPACT Study from 2014-2018.
-As project coordinator, Katie provided in-home intervention to parents and their infants at risk for ASD.
+Katie worked as a project coordinator for the ImPACT Study, as well as a lab coordinator, from 2014-2018.
+As project coordinator, she provided in-home intervention to parents and their infants at risk for ASD.

-This project is evaluating a parent-implemented intervention designed to improve children’s social and communication skills.
-Our study will examine the effectiveness of ImPACT (Improving Parents as Communicative Teachers) for infants at familial risk for ASD.
-Participating families will be randomly assigned to either the Treatment group or an Assess-and-Monitor group.
+This project evaluated a parent-implemented intervention designed to improve children’s social and communication skills.
+Our study examined the effectiveness of ImPACT (Improving Parents as Communicative Teachers) for infants at familial risk for ASD.
+Participating families were randomly assigned to either the Treatment group or an Assess-and-Monitor group.

 Funding Source: National Institute on Deafness and Communication Disorders (NIDCD)

-This project is implementing and evaluating an innovative healthcare service delivery model designed to promote earlier access to specialized intervention for toddlers with ASD.
-The Screen-Refer-Treat (SRT) model provides a coordinated and cost-effective approach to early identification and intervention by involving both Medical and Early Intervention (EI) providers, and represents a practical and sustainable strategy for bridging the gap between ASD concerns and ASD intervention.
-We are recruiting participants from four communities across Washington State: Skagit, Lewis, Yakima, and Spokane counties.
+This project implemented and evaluated an innovative healthcare service delivery model designed to promote earlier access to specialized intervention for toddlers with ASD.
+The Screen-Refer-Treat (SRT) model provided a coordinated and cost-effective approach to early identification and intervention by involving both Medical and Early Intervention (EI) providers, and represented a practical and sustainable strategy for bridging the gap between ASD concerns and ASD intervention.
+We recruited participants from four communities across Washington State: Skagit, Lewis, Yakima, and Spokane counties.

 Funding Source: National Institute of Mental Health (NIMH)

 Allycen worked as a research coordinator on the Screen-Refer-Treat community-based study from 2015-2017.
 She is now pursuing a PhD in Clinical Psychology at Purdue University.